How to Become an Author and Build a Successful Career

 Establish a Routine

 Continuing to write is the second hardest step after getting started.
 This is why you should establish a writing routine.
-Write at the same time in the same place every day, whether you’re feeling inspired or not.
+Set a schedule and stick to it, whether you're feeling inspired or not.

 Set Goals and Deadlines